param-chandarana/admissions/README.md

 NODE_ENV=development/production
 ```

-Change your database name in the `constants.js` file:
+Add your database name in the `constants.js` file.

 #### 3. Frontend Setup